Land disputes in South Taranaki

 In retaliation for this assault, Tītokowaru’s village, Te Ngutu-o-te-manu, was attacked on 21 August 1868, with inconclusive results.
-A second expedition was launched on 7 September, with a force of 360 constabulary under Lieutenant Colonel Thomas McDonnell marching to within 45 metres of the village before Ngā Ruahine opened fire from concealed positions within the forest.
-McDonnell called an immediate retreat, but not before many of his men had fallen, including Major Gustavus von Tempsky.
-Following this defeat, the armed constabulary abandoned Waihī redoubt and withdrew to Waverley.
+A second expedition was launched on 7 September, when a 360-strong force under Lieutenant-Colonel Thomas McDonnell approached the village before Ngā Ruahine opened fire from concealed positions in the forest.
+McDonnell ordered a retreat, but not before 24 of his men, including Major Gustavus von Tempsky, had been killed.
+Following this defeat, the Armed Constabulary abandoned Waihī redoubt and withdrew to Waverley.
 McDonnell was relieved of his command and replaced by Colonel George Whitmore.

-On 7 November 1868 Whitmore attacked Tītokowaru at Moturoa, inland from Waverley, with over 300 men – including Māori from Whanganui under the leadership of Te Keepa Te Rangihiwinui.
-Whitmore’s frontal attack proved ineffective against well-constructed ramparts and concealed riflemen.
+On 7 November 1868, Whitmore attacked Tītokowaru at Moturoa, inland from Waverley, with over 300 men – including Māori from Whanganui under the leadership of Te Keepa Te Rangihiwinui (‘Major Kemp’).
+Whitmore’s frontal assault proved ineffective against well-constructed ramparts and concealed riflemen.
 With casualties mounting (19 of his men died, against only one of Tītokowaru’s) and the engagement clearly lost, Whitmore retreated to Waverley.

-Following the engagement at Moturoa, Tītokowaru moved to Taurangaika pā, near Nukumaru, which building massive earthworks.
-The armed constabulary approached the pā in late January 1869, encamping some distance away, preparing for an assault in early February.
-However, when the assault was launched on 2 February 1869, the pā was found to have been abandoned.
+Following the engagement at Moturoa, Tītokowaru moved to Taurangaika pā, near Nukumaru, building massive earthworks.
+The Armed Constabulary approached the pā in late January 1869 and encamped some distance away, preparing for an assault in early February.
+However, when the assault was launched on 3 February, the pā was found to have been abandoned.
 The reasons are uncertain.
-According to Kimble Bent, an American ex-soldier serving with Tītokowaru’s party, a major disagreement had arisen during the evening before the battle.
+According to Kimble Bent, an American ex-soldier serving with Tītokowaru’s party, a major disagreement had arisen on the evening before the expected battle.
 As a consequence, the decision had been taken to withdraw the entire army into the bush, effectively bringing Tītokowaru’s campaign to an end.
 Tītokowaru covered the retreat of his people as they fled inland from Waitōtara.